-The issue of the law of God is critical in the church today.
-The conference will seek to answer such questions as: What is the relationship between the Law and the Gospel?
+The issue of the place of the law of God in today's world is a critical for the contemporary church.
+The conference will seek to answer such practical and theological questions as: What is the relationship between the Law and the Gospel?
 What is the place of the Ten Commandments in church and society today?
 More particularly, what is the role of the law in your life as a Christian?